Revolutionary Communist Party of India: Assam insurgency

 The Assam branch of RCPI sided with Dasgupta in the 1948 split.
 In the wake of Independence, RCPI and CPI initiated mass peasant unrest in Assam.
 In the wake of the Dum Dum-Basirhat attacks, the party decided to launch an armed movement for the independence of Assam from India.
 The party held a conference in Khowang, Dibrugarh, at which is decided to build a 'People's Army' as an armed mass front of the party.
 RCPI-led uprisings in Assam took place between 1948 and 1952.
 Khagen Barbarua led the movement in the non-tribal areas in Upper Assam.
 The party raised the battle cry 'land belongs to the one who wields a plough, the jungle belongs to one who wields an axe', calling for ownership rights for sharecroppers.
 The Assam government placed a ban on the party, citing the pretext that RCPI organized peasants to cease payments to landlords and supported illegal felling of trees.

 In early 1950 RCPI killed Ganga Sarma, a local Indian National Congress leader in Assam, during a meeting.
 According to the government of Assam, RCPI committed 12 assassinations in the state in 1950.
 RCPI financed its rebellion in Assam through robberies and extortion.
 The government responded by cracking down on RCPI in Assam.
 The government responded by cracking down on RCPI in Assam.
 As a symbolic protest against the state violence, RCPI cadres tore down the national flag at different places in the state.
 In the wake of state repression against RCPI, the party lost influence amongst the sharecroppers in Assam.

 In the wake of state repression against RCPI, the party lost influence amongst the sharecroppers in Assam.
 In Assam RCPI and CPI were at loggerheads, especially around the issue of the Soviet Union (RCPI accusing CPI of being controlled by the Soviets, CPI accusing RCPI of being anti-Soviet).
 RCPI-CPI relations reached its lowest point in 1952.

 Work amongst refugees

 RCPI had a mass organization, the Bastuhara Kalyan Parishad, which organized relief activities in camps of refugees from East Pakistan.
 The party also had a separate refugee women's organization, Bangiya Dal Seba Sangathan.
 RCPI concentrated its work amongst refugees in Nadia district.
 In 1948–1949 the RCPI and the All India Forward Bloc dominated the Chandmari and Goshala refugee camps in Nadia district.
 Prabhat Mukherjee and Amalendu Neogi were key RCPI leaders at Chandmari camp.
 At Goshala the RCPI cadre Arun Banerjee organized refugee youth into revolutionary politics.
-The party joined the United Central Refugee Council in August 1950.
-RCPI(Rebel) in UCRC and ULF.
+The party joined the United Central Refugee Council (UCRC) in August 1950.
+RCPI (Rebel) in UCRC and ULF.
 In October 1950 RCPI forcefully took control of 175 bighas near Gayeshpur Colony and redistributed the land amongst 350 refugee families.